section-engineering-education/engineering-education/content/articles/build-react-calendar-library/index.md

 ### Introduction
 Oftentimes, you want to manage and manipulate dates in your web app.
 These may include adding events or setting reminders.
 Having a calendar in your web application is a way to implement this.

-In this tutorial, you will learn how to manage and manipulate dates in React using React-Calendar.
+In this article, you'll learn how to utilize React-Calendar to handle and modify dates in React.

-### What is React-Calendar
+### What is React-Calendar?
-React-calendar is an easy-to-use react calendar library.
+React-calendar is an easy-to-use calendar library for React.
 It provides functionality that helps you to manipulate and manage date and time.

-React-Calendar gives end-users the ability to pick day, month, or even year.
+React-Calendar gives end-users the ability to pick a day, month, or even a year.
 ### Goals

-In this tutorial, you will learn:
+In this article, you will learn:
 * How to add React-Calendar to your React app.
 * How to style React-Calendar.
 * How to customize React-Calendar.
-* How to select date range in React-Calendar.
+* How to enable users select a date range in React-Calendar.
 * How to create date picker.

 ### Prerequisite